 During the 1990s, Sony transformed itself from electronics manufacturer to global entertainment company, establishing a leading position in music, movies and computer gaming.
 But those new ventures distracted attention from the company's core business, which struggled to maintain its prominence in a rapidly changing marketplace.
 Sony invented the concept of portable personal music players and dominated that sector for almost 20 years before its lead was snatched away, virtually overnight, by Apple's iPod.
-At the same time Samsung and LG usurped Sony's position in televisions and home entertainment appliances, Canon and myriad mobile phone manufacturers are closing in on Sony's digital cameras, and Microsoft's Xbox and Nintendo's Wii have slashed the profitability of PlayStation.
+At the same time Samsung and LG usurped Sony's position in televisions and home entertainment appliances, myriad mobile phone manufacturers eviscerated Sony's digital cameras and camcorders, and Microsoft's Xbox and Nintendo's Wii slashed the profitability of PlayStation.
 A series of restructurings have failed to restore Sony's lead, although at least the broad spread of operating businesses allows the company to offset poor performance in one division, usually a different business each year, with gains in another.
 For the past decade, the group's most consistently profitable division has not in fact been any of its electronics or content subsidiaries, but its substantial financial services arm, which offers insurance and banking services in Japan.
 But not even that business could offset woes elsewhere and in 2015 the group reported its sixth net loss in seven years.
 It was finally back in profit for ye 2016, and then reported record profits in ye 2018 of approx $4.4bn on revenues of approx $77.1bn.
 Sony Financial Holdings is still its most profitable division.
 The Game & Network Services unit - primarily Playstation - is its biggest, accounting for 22% of revenues.
 The once mighty Home Entertainment & Sound business (which houses consumer TVs and audio equipment) generated around 14% of topline, as did Sony Financial.
 The group's turnaround was led by CEO Kazuo Hirai, former head of the Playstation business.
 He stepped down in 2018 (though he remains chairman), handing over to Kenichiro Yoshida.

 Which agencies handle advertising for Sony?
 Find out more from the Adbrands Account Assignments database